Research Experience for Undergraduates

 Research Experience for Undergraduates in Nanomaterials, Nanomechanics and Leadership Training in Engineering

-The department of Mechanical Engineering at the University of Arkansas is proud to have sponsored a National Science Foundation Supported REU program for over 10 years in 2018.*
+The Department of Mechanical Engineering at the University of Arkansas is proud to have sponsored a National Science Foundation Supported REU program for over 10 years.

-The REU Internship in the Department of Mechanical Engineering at the University of Arkansas offers:
+Funding from the National Science Foundation allows the REU Internship in the Department of Mechanical Engineering at the University of Arkansas to offer:

 - Participation in cutting edge hands-on research

 - Travel Allowance & Food Allowance

 - Social Events & Activities, including weekly outings